BerndFranzen/Mod-HAMMR/README.md

     Name        Power Gear  Speed MMScore Mod-Sets      Transmitter       Receiver    Processor         Holo-Array  Data-Bus            Multiplexer
                                                         (Square)          (Arrow)     (Diamond)         (Triangle)  (Circle)            (Cross)

-    Nute Gunray 30330 zR07  294 80        Potency/Speed 09(2)-SP-Offense  32-SP-Speed 10(2)-SP-Defense  Protection	10(2)-SP-Protection 18(4)-PO-Potency
+    Nute Gunray 30330 zR07  294 80 (A)    Potency/Speed 09(2)-SP-Offense  32-SP-Speed 10(2)-SP-Defense  Protection	10(2)-SP-Protection 18(4)-PO-Potency

-The MMScore is below 100, thus showing us that I missed something.
+The MMScore is below 100, and followed by "(A)" thus showing us that I missed something.
+First, the mod score was higher when comparing against the overall list but not the Top 100.
 On the Holo-Array the mod is written in red/italic, showing us that I do not have the suggestes primary applied or the mod doesn't have any speed secondary on it.
 So no I have to go into the game and see if I can find a suitable mod.
 Additionally, several mods only show (2) rolls on speed, so I should also see if I can replace them by suitable mods with better speed or calibrate them to get additiona rolls.